 - Rushton Stakely

 - Schulte Roth & Zabel

 We encourage students to make an appointment to discuss their career-related questions with a professional staff member.
 We will also see students who drop by if a staff member is available.
 Topics covered during counseling sessions include career exploration, résumé and cover letter drafting and editing, interview preparation and skills, job search strategies, resources and tools, networking, career redirection and many others.

-You may email your résumés or cover letters to the Office of Career Development.
+You may email your résumés or cover letters to the CDO.
 The documents will be critiqued and returned to you within a few days.
 In many cases, a one-on-one meeting is necessary to best advise you on your career goals and application documents.

 Early in your first year, we will group you with a Career Development Advisory Board (CDAB) member.
 The CDAB members serve as mentors and advisers to first-year students on issues related to succeeding in law school, identifying and securing part-time, short-term, and permanent legal work, and building the legal and career development skills to maximize a student’s marketability.
 Each CDAB member offers a unique background and perspective on the job search.

 I joined the CDAB because of the impact it made on my first year at Cumberland.
 As an advisee, my mentor and others were open to helping me navigate the first year of law school by giving insight on the classes I was taking, helping me prepare for interviews, and just being there to listen whenever I needed to talk about everything that comes with that first year.
 As a mentor, I enjoyed assisting the first-year law students as they conquer the first year.
 Unless you were lucky enough to come from a family of lawyers, I highly suggest having an upperclassman law student mentor to assist and coach you through the first year of law school.
 It is very different from undergrad, so it is best to have someone coach you through it—and I was happy to be that person for many of our first-year students while I was at Cumberland. – Courtney Howard '21

 Career Resource Guide